- any of several disorders characterized by increased urine production.

 1560s, from medical Latin diabetes, from late Greek diabetes "excessive discharge of urine" (so named by Aretaeus the Cappadocian, physician of Alexandria, 2c.), literally "a passer-through, siphon," from diabainein "to pass through," from dia- "through" (see dia-) + bainein "to go" (see come).

 An old common native name for it was pissing evil.
 In classical Greek, diabainein meant "to stand or walk with the legs apart," and diabetes meant "a drafting compass," from the position of the legs.

 - A severe, chronic form of diabetes caused by insufficient production of insulin and resulting in abnormal metabolism of carbohydrates, fats, and proteins.
-The disease typically appears in childhood or adolescence and is characterized by increased sugar levels in the blood and urine, excessive thirst, frequent urination, acidosis, and wasting.insulin-dependent diabetes, type I diabetes.
+The disease typically appears in childhood or adolescence and is characterized by increased sugar levels in the blood and urine, excessive thirst, frequent urination, acidosis, and wasting.insulin-dependent diabetes type 1 diabetes

 - A mild form of diabetes that typically appears first in adulthood and is exacerbated by obesity and an inactive lifestyle.
-This disease often has no symptoms, is usually diagnosed by tests that indicate glucose intolerance, and is treated with changes in diet and an exercise regimen.adult-onset diabetes, late-onset diabetes, non-insulin-dependent diabetes, type II diabetes.
+This disease often has no symptoms, is usually diagnosed by tests that indicate glucose intolerance, and is treated with changes in diet and an exercise regimen.adult-onset diabetes late-onset diabetes non-insulin-dependent diabetes mellitus type 2 diabetes

 - Any of several metabolic disorders marked by excessive discharge of urine and persistent thirst, especially one of the two types of diabetes mellitus.